 In an assembled group at school, it is an obvious and easy question to ask – what do we value most highly in life?
-For some the first answer may be God, but more commonly – certainly among prep school-age children – it is ‘family’, or ‘love’.
+For some the first answer may be God, but more commonly – certainly among prep school-age children – it is ‘family’ or ‘love’.
 (Occasionally ‘time’ is offered up too, but more usually by old stagers in Year 8 who have been in on this discussion before.)
+The point is that these three abstract nouns are the keys to our capacity to form and maintain relationships in life which, in turn, leads to that Holy Grail – happiness.
+This is not to say life, particularly the life of a child, should be unalloyed happiness, but it is a notion that merits unpicking within the discussion about boarding school.

 The point is that these three abstract nouns are the keys to our capacity to form and maintain relationships in life which, in turn, leads to that Holy Grail – happiness.
 This is not to say life, particularly the life of a child, should be unalloyed happiness, but it is a notion that merits unpicking within the discussion about boarding school who will support children’s mental and emotional development.